HTML PROGRAMMING:HTML – Phrase Tags

 1. <var> – Variable

-• Represents a variable in programming or math.
+• Represents variables in math or programming.

 1. <samp> – Sample output

-• Represents program output or system messages.
+• Represents output from a program or system.

 1. <blockquote> – Long quotation